UKCP Training in Existential-Analytic Psychotherapy

-- Train and be on the UKCP and UPCA registers as an existential-analytic psychotherapist
+- Train and be on the UKCP register as an existential-analytic psychotherapist and existential-analytic psychotherapeutic counsellor

-- Learn through a practice-based programme in the historical setting of Parkstead House, Whitelands College, University of Roehampton, London (Thursday evenings and one Saturday a term)
+- Learn through a practice-based programme in Wimbledon, London (Thursday evenings and one Saturday a term)

-- Consider the implications of what emerges in practice through humanistic, existential, psychoanalytic, postmodern and feminist ideas as well as the arts and humanities
+- Consider the implications of what emerges in practice through humanistic, existential and psychoanalytic ideas, as well as the arts and humanities

-- Be part of a learning community facilitated by university lecturers who are also practitioners and researchers
+- Be part of a learning community facilitated by university-experienced lecturers who are also practitioners and researchers

 - Access experienced clinical and academic supervisors and existential-analytic psychotherapists

-- Hear from a wide range of international and national visiting speakers
+- Hear from a wide range of visiting speakers

 Welcome to the Southern Association for Psychotherapy and Counselling

+SAFPAC is a not-for-profit Company Limited by Guarantee.
 Our focus is to provide a training in critical existential-analytic psychotherapy.
-The training, which mainly takes place on Thursday evenings and a Saturday a term, is at Whitelands College, University of Roehampton, Holybourne Avenue, London, SW15 4JD.
+The training. which mainly takes place on Thursday evenings and one Saturday a term, is normally held at Wimbledon Park Hall (Arthur's Cafe) 170 Arthur's Road, London SW19 7AQ (near Wimbledon Park Underground Station).

-Should you be interested in the training, or in therapy or supervision, with one of the existential-analytic psychotherapists on our register, please feel free to contact us for more information.
+Should you be interested in the training, or in therapy or supervision, with one of the existential-analytic psychotherapists or psychotherapeutic counsellors on our register, please feel free to contact us for more information.

 Prof Del Loewenthal (Chair)